 ADV 3385: Introduction to Creativity

 A survey of the theoretical, practical and ethical issues associated with creative thinking.
 Examines both individual and organizational strategies for promoting creativity, and the creative thinker’s role in shaping the culture.
 Also highlights the intellectual connections between the scholarship in creativity and advertising industry practice.
-Students who complete this course may apply for admission to the Temerlin Advertising Institute’s creative program.
-Students must earn a B or better in ADV 3385 to be eligible for admission to the creative program.
-Prerequisite: ADV 2374.
-Restricted to advertising majors and minors.
+Prerequisite: ADV 2374 (may be taken concurrently).

 ADV 3391: Creative Production for Noncreative Track